52nd DDA Meeting

 The meeting will also host two special Diversity, Equity, and Inclusion (DEI) sessions:

-- A featured expert DEI speaker will join us, and the meeting will host a workshop designed to identify DEI priorities of the DDA membership for action in the coming year.
-Details will be announced when finalized.
+- We are delighted to announce that DEI expert Sherard Robbins of Visceral Change will be giving a presentation and then leading a workshop designed to identify DEI priorities of the DDA membership for action in the coming year.

 - A call for contributed talks or posters on Strategies to make graduate programs more inclusive: admissions, bridge programs, and the graduate school experience.
 Each participant may contribute an abstract for this session in addition to the allowed science abstracts.
 We emphasize that presenters in this category need not consider themselves experts in this area and short presentations designed to spark discussion are encouraged.